future timeline technology singularity humanity

 Each probe carries a gold-plated audio-visual disc, in the event that either spacecraft is ever found by intelligent alien life.
 The discs carry images of Earth and its lifeforms, a range of scientific information, along with a medley, "Sounds of Earth", that includes the sounds of whales, a baby crying, waves breaking on a shore, music from different cultures and eras, plus greetings in 60 different languages.
 Voyager I passes by the red dwarf star Gliese 445 in the year 42,000 AD and Voyager II approaches Sirius in 298,000 AD.

-voyager 1 diagram
+voyager 1 future timeline

 2025